When you create a protection group, you configure all the settings needed to enable successful disaster and ransomware

 When you create a protection group, you select a snapshot frequency, choose whether to quiesce VMs before taking snapshots, define group membership (VMs) using dynamic queries, set the snapshot schedule, and configure the snapshot retention policy.

 When you save the protection group, it begins taking snapshots of group members according to its snapshot schedule, with each snapshot replicating to a cloud file system.
-You can then use snapshots in recovery plans for disaster recovery, test recovery, and ransomware operations.
+You can then use snapshots in recovery plans for disaster recovery and ransomware recovery operations.

 - From the left navigation, select Protection groups.

 - From the upper-right, click the Create protection group button.

 - In the Create protection group for site dialog box, under Protection group name enter a name for the group.